 - Whisk together milk, butter and eggs and vanilla and set aside.

-- Mix flour and sugar (if usinin a large bowl and make a hole in the center.
+- Mix flour and sugar and make a hole in the center.

 - Slowly whisk the milk mixture into the flour to make a batter and don’t worry if there are some lumps.